ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 In contrast to that both the first and the last chunks of "regular" bins (that meaning small, large and unsorted) are equipped with a pointer towards the *main_arena* which is the centralized heap management structure in the libc.

 It has a distance of about 0x4000 (I can't remember and I'm to lazy to check) bytes to the *stdout*-Structure.
-ASLR only randomizes addresses at page boundaries so the the interval between possible 0x1000, meaning the last three nibbles of the address are static.
+ASLR only randomizes addresses at page boundaries so the interval between possible positions is 0x1000, meaning the last three nibbles of the address are static.
 So once we have this pointer we can successfully exploit it with a 1 in 16 chance.

 A little clarification: You have a 1 in 16 chance to overwrite a pointer to a chosen location for **all**